Mastercorp/U-Net-Pytorch-0.4/README.md

 Details about the U-Net network can be found on the U-Net [project page](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
 The implementation in this repository is tested on Ubuntu 16.04 with Python 2.7

+In the  "practica final.pdf" you can find information about the used methods.

 # License
 The implementation is freely available under the MIT License, meaning that you can basically do with the code whatever you want.